l7mp/stunner/examples/prometheus/README.md

 ## Usage

 ### Observe metrics on the Prometheus dashboard (optional)
-By default Prometheus dashboard is not accessable outside of the cluster.
+By default Prometheus dashboard is not accessible outside of the cluster.
 No worries if that is the case -- you can still observe the metrics with Grafana.

 In certain deployments (e.g., local minikube) you can open the Prometheus dashboard by navigating your browser to prometheus service IP and port `9090`.
 For example, if the prometheus service cluster-IP is `10.103.67.2`, navigate to `http://10.103.67.2:9090`.

 To get the service IP, use this command: `kubectl get svc -n monitoring prometheus -o custom-columns=:.spec.clusterIP --no-headers`; to have a clickable link: `echo -n "http://$(kubectl get svc -n monitoring prometheus -o custom-columns=:.spec.clusterIP --no-headers):9090"`

-If everything goes well, the Prometheus dashboard opens:
-TODO add img

 Next, we observe the `stunner_allocations_active` metrics: